gcclinux/EasyEdit/src/services/oauth/README.md

 # OAuth Service Module

-This module provides OAuth 2.0 authentication capabilities for the EasyEdit desktop application built with Tauri.
+This module provides OAuth 2.0 authentication capabilities for the EasyEditor desktop application built with Tauri.

 ## Structure